 - You can also view the module full screen in a new window

-Thanks to its stilts construction, the garden passes underneath the museum, the belly of which is planted with grassy undergrowth: here visitors to the museums will find the ticket counters, on the outside.
-The garden also encloses a théâtre de verdure that hosts shows, lectures and concerts in the open air.
+Thanks to its stilts construction, the garden passes underneath the Museum, the belly of which is planted with grassy undergrowth: here visitors to the Museum will find the ticket counters located outside.
+The Garden also encloses a théâtre de verdure that hosts shows, lectures and concerts in the open air.

 The garden through the seasons

 Le jardin en été © musée du quai Branly photos Cyrille Weiner